-If line 13 is more than line 8, write the difference in line 15.
-Never make an entry in both lines 14 and 15.
+If line 13 is more than line 10, enter the difference on line 15.
+Never make an entry on both lines 14 and 15.

 If you deposited more than the correct amount for the quarter, you can choose to have the IRS either refund the overpayment or apply it to your next return.
-Check the appropriate box in line 15.
-If you do not check either box, we will automatically refund the overpayment.
+Check only one box on line 15.
+If you do not check either box or if you check both boxes, generally we will apply the overpayment to your account.
 We may apply your overpayment to any past due tax account that is shown in our records under your EIN.